-- Approach 2: Generalized Hough Transform (this lecture) - Each minimal tuple of matches needed for alignment votes in pose parameter space (using a discretization/histogram) - Object poses correspond to maxima in pose parameter histogram with sufficient number of votes
+- Hough Transform - Each minimal set of matches needed for alignment votes in pose parameter space (using a discretization/histogram) - Object poses correspond to maxima in pose parameter histogram with sufficient number of votes

 Example: Line Fitting

 - Extra edge points (clutter), multiple models: - Which points go with which line, if any? - Only some parts of each line detected, and some parts are missing: - How to find a line that bridges missing evidence? - Noise in measured edge points, orientations: - How to detect true underlying parameters?